Redbone Coonhound

 The Redbone Coonhound is an American breed of hunting dog.
+As a coonhound, the Redbone is primarily a hunter of small game that hide in trees, such as raccoons, opossums, and squirrels, but is also capable of handling big game like bears and cougars.
+Its hunting strategy is to tree wild game where hunters can then shoot the target, rather than directly hunting and subduing the prey.

-The Redbone is a courageous hunter often used to track large game such as bear, boar, cougar, though is it also used to track smaller game such as deer.
-The breed dates back to pre-Civil War and is one of the most versatile of all the hounds.
-It originated in the Southern United States, and its foundation stock derives from bloodhounds and foxhounds brought by immigrants from Scotland.
-It is characterized by its deep red coat.
+The breed dates back to pre-Civil War from the Southern United States, and its foundation stock derives from bloodhounds and foxhounds brought by immigrants from Scotland.
+Unlike other coonhounds which are primarily bred for hunting skill rather than appearance, the Redbone is characterized by its rich red coat in addition to its ability to track game trails for longer than other breeds ("cold nose").

-It has been registered with the United Kennel Club since 1902, and with the American Kennel Club since 2009.
+It has been registered with the United Kennel Club since 1902, and with the American Kennel Club since 2010.
+In popular culture, the breed is best known from the 1961 children's novel Where the Red Fern Grows by Wilson Rawls.

 History

 In the early 19th century, Scottish immigrants brought red-colored foxhounds to Georgia, which would later become the foundation stock of today's modern-day Redbone.
 Around 1840, Irish-bred Foxhound and Bloodhound lines were added.
+These additional lines, particularly the Irish Foxhound, may be the origin for the white markings occasionally found on the chest and feet of modern Redbones.

-The Redbone name comes from an early breeder, Peter Redbone of Tennessee, though the United Kennel Club credits Redbone's contemporary, George F.L.
-Birdsong of Georgia, and Dr. Thomas Henry in the 19th century.
+While the Redbone name comes from an early breeder, Peter Redbone of Tennessee, much of the work to create the breed was done in Georgia.
+The foundation stock belonged to George F.L.
+Birdsong of Georgia, given to him by Dr. Thomas Henry in the 1840's.

+Some of the earliest Redbones were referred to as "Saddlebacks" due to having a black saddle-like marking on the back on top of the all red coat.
+By the beginning of the 20th century, it was replaced by an uninterrupted red tone, and the name "Redbone Coonhound" was adopted.

-Over time, breeders followed a selective program that led to a coonhound that was adept at treeing wild-game, was courageous against larger animals such as bear and mountain lions, agile enough to track in the mountains or in the marsh, and could swim if necessary (one of the few hounds with webbed feet).
-They are ideal for pack hunting of both small and larger prey.
-Originally, the Redbone had a black saddleback, but by the beginning of the 20th century, it was replaced by an uninterrupted red tone.
+Over time, breeders followed a selective program that led to a coonhound that was adept at treeing wild-game, was courageous against larger animals such as bear and cougars, agile enough to track in the mountains or in the marsh, and could swim if necessary.
+Though designed with raccoon hunting in mind, they are capable of hunting larger game like bears and cougars.

-The Redbone Coonhound was recognized by the United Kennel Club in 1902, becoming the second coonhound breed to gain recognition and was recognized by the American Kennel Club in 2010.
+The Redbone Coonhound was recognized by the United Kennel Club in 1902, becoming the second coonhound breed after the Black & Tan to gain recognition and was recognized by the American Kennel Club in 2010.